 You have the opportunity to make sure these special places are available to another generation (or two) of LHHT hikers.
 Adopt a Shelter* through your donation of $1,250 (or choose another appropriate level of support) and put your mark on this wonderful project.

 Thanks to a donation from (and design by) trail aficionado Dale Yohe, all donors of $10 or more receive a limited edition LHHT sticker and $15 donors receive a patch.
 Donate $20 and receive both!
 Likewise, trail aficionado Dane Cramer has designed and is selling a limited edition shirt and a portion of the proceeds are coming to PPFF for the Shelters Fund.

 *Please note that DCNR regulations will not permit placement of a plaque or other signage upon the shelters themselves.
-Your donation of $1,250 will be recognized on a plaque in the Laurel Hill State Park office—and in the hearts of every Laurel Highlands Hiking Trail user.
+Your donation of $1,250 will be recognized on a sign in the shelter area itself—and in the hearts of every Laurel Highlands Hiking Trail user.
 And you will receive a special “before and after” photograph of “your” shelter!”